 Plum Varieties for Northern Climates

 Plum trees belong to the Prunus genus, as do other common fruits and nuts, including cherries, peaches, and almonds.
 There are three main types of domesticated plums available in the United States: European plums (Prunus domestica), Asian or Japanese plums (Prunus salicina), and crosses, such as the cherry plum, Asian and cherry plum crosses, plum and apricot (Prunus armeniaca) crosses, or European or Asian plums crossed with the wild American plum.
 The United States and Canada have native plum trees as well, the American or wild plum (Prunus americana) and the Canada or black plum (Prunus nigra).
 Both produce small, edible fruit and grow as small trees or large shrubs.
 Although the native plums are commonly known as American (zones 3-8) or Canada plums, they can both be found in the United States and Canada.
-There is one domesticated Canada plum available, known as Bounty Nigra plum.
+There is one domesticated Canada plum available, known as the Bounty Nigra plum.
 This tree produces small reddish clingstone plums with yellow flesh.
 This fruit is good for jams, tarts, fresh eating, chutneys, or infusing alcohol.

 Below, I give a brief description of the different types of plum trees and a chart of the most common varieties of each type, all of which are cold-hardy (most will grow in zones 4 or 5, but there are even a few that will grow in zone 3).
 Most of these plums also grow as far south as zones 8 or 9.
 Please note that many characteristics on the chart vary depending on the rootstock the tree is grafted onto, the weather conditions that year, or even microclimates within your zone.
 There are also many other possible pollinators than those listed.
-Cummins Nursery is a great resource to check for other pollination partners, as they have a very comprehensive list for each plum variety.
+Cummins Nursery is a great resource to check other pollination partners, as they have a very comprehensive list for each plum variety.
 If you have a favorite cold-hardy plum that is not on this list, please send me a message so I can add it.
 These charts are not comprehensive, as there are over 2,000 varieties of plums; therefore, I chose ones that are commonly available at several different nurseries.

 European Plums